 Of particular importance in Norse mythology are the chariots of Sunna (the sun) and Manni (the moon) which travel across the sky pursued by wolves – they will be devoured at Ragnarok, the end of the world.
 We do not know whether Odin found or created the runes, but the moment he brought them into the worlds their energies permeated all things.
 The sky vault was overlaid by the great wheel of the runes.
 The runic energies now sound and resonate as the celestial chase continues its near eternal dance across the sky.

-I conceptualise birth runes as the ‘hero makers’.
-Once the sky wheel was in place what could be more logical than that Odin would work with the Sunna, Manni, the Nornir and Disir to ensure its energies influenced the fates of men?
+I conceptualise your solar, lunar, first thread and birth hour runes as your Hero Makers.
+Once the sky wheel was in place what could be more logical than that Odin would work with the Sunna, Manni and the Nornir and to ensure its energies influenced the fates of men?
 Odin is continually seeking for heroes who will one day join him in the final battle and avert the terrible doom of Ragnarok.
-The birth runes encourage you to find and forge your own hero within.
+The Hero Makers encourage you to find and forge your own hero within.

 Your ‘doom’ is not a set of fixed events set out for you from birth.
 Rather, it is a specific set of energies which express themselves through your character and events in your life.

 Sadly, historical data does not provide a complete runic astrological system.
 There is no doubt, however that they held a keen interest in fate and the movement of the stars.
 Archaeological finds and texts offer us a tantalising glimpse of what might have been.
 I work with the system recreated by Nigel Pennick and Freya Aswynn which is both compelling in its construction.
-There are some similarities to the zodiac which is helpful to beginners; this is to be expected as there are 12 ‘houses’ in the zodiac and 24 runes.
+As with other astrological systems runic astrology uses the ecliptic.
+Where the Babylonian zodiac has 12 divides and others have 36, the runic system has 24.

 Calculating your birth runes